Read in 2014

 Myron is a wisecracking, self effacing guy

-surrounded by an interest cast of characters including his fabulously wealthy college
+surrounded by an interesting cast of characters including his fabulously wealthy college

 friend Windsor Horne Lockwood ("Win") and assistant Esperanza Diaz who was a

-very famous wrestler in a formal life, who "dabbled in lesbianism" for while.
+very famous wrestler in a former life, who "dabbled in lesbianism" for while.

 I must read more of Harlan Coben -- and Myron